-This post discusses various ways that you can access the U.K. census records for your ancestor within either England Wales.
-Censuses were conducted separately for Scotland and Ireland.
+This post discusses various ways that you can access the U.K. census records for your ancestor within whether they lived in the England and Wales.

-If you want to find your Scottish ancestor then please check out the Scotland’s People website.
+So, if you want to find your Scottish ancestor then please check out the Scotland’s People website.
 This is a paid site so you will have to pay to access any of their records.
-For the Irish Census you can visit the National Archives of Ireland.
-Similar with the Scottish census you will likewise have to pay.

 - National Archives UK